Skip to main content

 How TEEs Control Certificates

-Both Phala Cloud domains (via gateway) and custom domains (via dstack-ingress) implement Zero-Trust HTTPS.
-TEEs generate and control their own ACME accounts:
+Both Phala Cloud gateway domains (via gateway) and custom domains (via dstack-ingress) implement Zero-Trust HTTPS:

-2. Registers with Let’s Encrypt: The TEE establishes its own ACME account
+2. Registers with Let’s Encrypt: The TEE establishes its own certificate account using the key

-3. Seals credentials to hardware: Keys are stored on encrypted disk, bound to TEE measurements
+3. Seals credentials to hardware: Keys are bound to specific TEE measurements, so only this exact TEE configuration can use them

-The private keys are stored on an encrypted disk that only the TEE can decrypt.
-Even with full host access, attackers can’t extract these credentials—the hardware prevents it.
+The private keys never exist outside the TEE.
+They’re stored on encrypted disk that only the TEE can decrypt, sealed to hardware measurements.
+Even with full host access, attackers can’t extract or use these keys because the hardware cryptographically binds them to the TEE instance.

-We implement Zero-Trust HTTPS through three essential mechanisms: CAA DNS Records: Lock your domain to a specific ACME account
+Zero-Trust HTTPS uses three mechanisms to prevent unauthorized certificate issuance: CAA DNS Records: Lock your domain to a specific ACME account

 your-domain.com CAA 0 issue "letsencrypt.org;accounturi=https://acme-v02.api.letsencrypt.org/acme/acct/YOUR_TEE"

-This prevents anyone else—even with domain control—from getting valid certificates.
+This prevents anyone else from getting valid certificates, even with domain control.
+The certificate authority checks this DNS record before issuing certificates.
 Certificate Transparency Monitoring: Every certificate issuance gets logged publicly.
 Monitor these logs to detect any unauthorized certificates immediately.
+Certificate Transparency logs are append-only and publicly auditable.
 Cryptographic Evidence: Custom domains publish proof at /evidences/ containing:

 • TDX attestation quote proving hardware backing